 Will our library be a part of the CalREN network or will it merely have access to the network?

 Public libraries in California are members of CENIC (the organization that builds and maintains the CalREN network), and your library patrons and staff will have access to the CalREN network.

 What is the difference between CENIC and commercial Internet providers?

 CENIC is not a vendor, rather CENIC operates a private network (CalREN) designed to meet the needs of the education and library community.
 CENIC seeks input from its members on all aspects of its operations, including operation of the CalREN network.

 What libraries are eligible to connect?

-All public libraries in the State of California, who are members of a CLSA System, are eligible.
+All public libraries in the State of California are eligible.
 Work began in 2014 to connect libraries to CalREN and will conclude when all libraries, who wish to be connected, are connected to CalREN.

 When will libraries be able to connect to CalREN?

 Per the federal rules, E-rate discounts apply to services starting July 1 of each year.
 The first group of libraries enrolled in the project at the end of 2014.
-They are being connected between July 2015 and June 2016.
+They were connected between July 2015 and June 2016.
 A second group of libraries enrolled in July of 2015.
-These libraries will be connected between July 2016 and June 2017.
-A third group of libraries will begin enrollment in July of 2016.
-These libraries will be connected between July 2017 and June 2018.
+These libraries were connected between July 2016 and June 2017.
+A third group of libraries began enrollment in July of 2016.
+These libraries were connected between July 2017 and June 2018.
 Libraries may connect prior to the July date if the library is able to cover the full undiscounted costs of connecting, both the non-recurring and monthly recurring costs.

 Why should our library connect to CalREN?